werdnakof/MyProgrammingNotes/src/interview_notes/work-experience-key-points.md

 	- synced up with third party services via periodic API calls and cron job
 	- time granuity: more frequent for prices than descriptive content
 - Managing ticket purchase transactions
-	-  entire transaction has to integrate with third party service.
+	-  Entire transaction has to integrate with third party service.
-	- reserve -> confirmed -> tickets sent
+	- Reserved -> Confirmed -> Tickets-Sent
-	- each state has its own unique responses and requests based on third party
+	- Each state has its own unique responses and requests based on third party
-	- high complexity integrating different third party services as each has their own convention such as booking required information, tickets format, price verification, bugs (from third party or our system)
+	- High complexity integrating different third party services as each has their own convention such as booking required information, tickets format, price verification, bugs (from third party or our system)
-	- challenge was to maintain that complexity
+	- Challenge was to maintain that complexity e.g. keeping code as meaningful as possible, negoatiating API calls with developers from 3rd party service
+	- A gradual and incremental process
+	- Design patterns: visitor pattern for each ticket service class, each class provides its own unique ticket reservation, booking or content sync implmentation.
+	- try to decouple as much as possible to provide isolation during unit testing.
+	- semi-test driven: business logics are written such that every single

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzkwNDg5NjMsMTE2MTUyNTA0OF19
+eyJoaXN0b3J5IjpbLTQzODQ0MTQ0NywxMTYxNTI1MDQ4XX0=
 -->